bmaunde/guidelines/guidelines/magento-technical-consultants-guide.md

 ## Overview
 This document is designed to provide helpful information to assist the reader, a prospective Magento developer, in the acuisition of required skills.
 This is achieved by focusing the actual skills required as well as the learning material to use in the pursuit of the skills.

+The target audience are prosepctive Magento who would like to know what to do next.

 ## Frontend v Backend
 It is common practice for individuals to focus on specific areas of development, thus the terms frontend, backend and full-stack developer.
 Within the Consnet environment, it would not be a good to create that separation in your skills development as you will be required to work in all areas as long as it is technical work.